NiranjanHulamudde/Docker-linux-ops-toolkit/README.md

 ## How to Run

 Build the image:
-docker build -t linux-ops-toolkit .
+docker build -t Linux-ops-toolkit .

 Run the container:
-docker run -it linux-ops-toolkit
+docker run -it Linux-ops-toolkit